zoni/obsidian-export/docs/usage-advanced.md

 all of this would be removed
 %%
 ```
-With the `--remove-obsidian-comments` flag.
+With the `--comments=remove` flag.
 This file would output as

 ```md
 This is not a comment

 This line could have more text.
 ```

+> Note: Comments within codeblocks are left untouched